Walt Disney World’s Disney Dining Plan Overview

 Can anyone book the Disney Dining Plan?

 No. The Disney Dining Plan is only available to those with Resort Packages.
-This means you have to be staying at a Disney Resort, and you must have park tickets linked to your stay.
+This means you must be staying at a Disney Resort and have park tickets linked to your stay.

 How many days do I get the Dining Plan for?